 Doesn't Michigan already have a renewable energy standard in place?

-Michigan’s current renewable energy standard is 10 percent by 2015, which was signed into law in 2008 and is on track.
+Michigan’s current renewable energy standard is 10 percent by 2015, which was signed into law in 2008.

 Why raise the renewable energy standard now?